ibrahim85/Clean-Energy-Outlook/Design Considerations.md

 * Use:
 Performs regression on the training data and displays plot of future trends based on user specifications.
 * Input:
-State and types of energy selected by used.
+State and types of energy selected by users.
 * Output:
 Plot of future energy trends for a particular state.